- We all lie from time to time, but some of us lie compulsively and cause serious harm to ourselves as well as the people around us.

-- If you engage in compulsive or pathological lying, the good news is that you can work to change this bad habit; the first step is to recognize that you have a problem
+- If you engage in compulsive (or pathological) lying, the good news is that you can work to change this bad habit; the first step is to recognize that you have a problem.

 - A mental health professional can offer medical advice, help you understand why you lie compulsively, and ultimately work with you to stop lying.

-As you can see, compulsive (or habitual) lying can have serious implications on others.
+Allison was a compulsive liar.
+And as you can see, compulsive lying can have serious implications for both the liar and those around them.
 But the thing is, as with most habits, it’s hard to break this cycle once it gets going.
 That said, it is completely doable.

-4 Signs I’m a Compulsive Liar
+Signs I’m a Compulsive Liar

 We all lie or stretch the truth from time to time but compulsive lying is a different type of lying — pathological liars lie more frequently, which is described by the term “mythomania.”

-2. Your lies continue over a long period of time and are not due to an immediate stressor.
+- Your lies continue over a long period of time and are not due to an immediate stressor.

 How to Stop Compulsive Lying

 After the lockdown incident, Allison received support and treatment from a school counselor whom she met with once a week.
 And it proved effective, as she learned to break her compulsive lying habit.

 Meeting with a mental health professional consistently can be very helpful in changing compulsive lying behavior.
 That said, it can’t be effective if you don’t first realize and acknowledge that you have a problem.